MajorMask/nerf_bridge/README.md

 ## Example using a ROSBag
 This example simulates streaming data from a robot by replaying a [ROS2 bag](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html), and using NerfBridge to train a Nerfacto model on that data.
 This example is a great way to check that your installation of NerfBridge is working correctly.

 These instructions are designed to be run in two different terminal sessions.
-They will be reffered to as terminals 1 and 2.
+They will be referred to as terminals 1 and 2.

 1. [Terminal 1] Download the example `desk` rosbag using the provided download script.
 This script creates a folder `nerf_bridge/rosbags`, and downloads a rosbag to that directory.
     ```bash